Clasificación: BCL-2 inhibitor

 - Patients should drink 6 to 8 glasses of non-alcoholic fluids (about 56 ounces total), starting 2 days prior to the first dose, the day of the first dose, and every time the dose is increased.

-- At each increase of dose you may have blood tests drawn and imaging completed due to the rapid reduction of tumor that can be caused by venetoclax.
+- At each increase of dose you may have blood tests drawn due to the rapid reduction of tumor that can be caused by venetoclax.

 - You may be given intravenous fluids and medications to protect your kidneys.